People of the Rainforest

 American Forest Peoples

-The American rainforests were once home to some of the world's most developed civilizations of antiquity including those of the Incas (Andes), Mayas (Central America), and Aztecs (Central America).
-These peoples created vast metropolises and made great developments in agriculture and the sciences.
-However all this changed with the arrival of Europeans in the late fifteenth and sixteenth centuries.
+The American rainforests were once home to some of the world's most advanced civilizations of antiquity, including the Inca (Andes), Maya (Central America), and Aztec (Central America).
+These societies built vast cities and made significant advancements in agriculture, engineering, and science.
+However, their trajectories were dramatically altered by the arrival of Europeans in the late 15th and 16th centuries.

 AMERICAN FOREST PEOPLES TODAY